janvimadhani/janvimadhani.github.io/pages/about.md

 ---

 <img src="./assets/img/headshot.jpeg" alt="headshot" width="400" style="padding: 10px;" align="right"/>
 Hi, I'm Janvi!
 I'm a graduate student pursuing a PhD in Astrophysics at Johns Hopkins University in Baltimore, MD.
 I work with Drs.
 [Susan Kassin](https://www.susankassin.com/) and Charlotte Welker.
-You can find details about my current project using cosmological hydrodynamic simulations, [here.](https://janvimadhani.github.io/simulation) As a researcher, I am most interested in answering cosmological questions about the birth of the universe, inflation, dark energy driven expansion, and structure formation and evolution.
+You can find details about my current project using cosmological hydrodynamic simulations [here.](https://janvimadhani.github.io/simulation) As a researcher, I am most interested in answering cosmological questions about the birth of the universe, inflation, dark energy driven expansion, and structure formation and evolution.
 I am also interested in computationally modeling cosmological phenomena to help us answer these questions.
 You can find a link to my CV, [here](./Janvi_Curriculum_Vitae.pdf).
 Outside of science,